Wikia/tracking-opt-in/README.md

 `import TrackingEventsQueue from "@wikia/trackingOptIn/tracking/TrackingEventsQueue";` `TrackingEventsQueue.get(window).push({ name: 'gdpr_events', env: 'prod', platform: 'UP', ... });`

+The queue singleton is stored in `window` object under the name set up via `eventQueueSingletonName` option with default value `fandomTrackingEventsQueue`.
-This tracker is integrated with GDPR consent modal and is using queue to gather events before the consent for tracking is given.
+The tracker behind the queue is integrated with GDPR consent modal and is using queue to gather events before the consent for tracking is given.
 The queue size is bounded to 1000 events.
 After the consent is given tracker flushes itself, sends all queued events and switches to immediate flush mode.
 If library enters a non GDPR region, then consent is "given automatically", meaning that the tracker will start in auto flush mode.